Xeno-learning: knowledge transfer across species in deep learning-based spectral image analysis: Methods

 \subsection{Data statistics}

 The hyperspectral imaging database used in this study is composed of \varTotalImages images from \varTotalSubjects subjects in three species.
-Annotation has been carried out for 12 classes (11 organs and background).
+Annotation has been performed for 12 classes (11 organs and background).
 These organs were selected as they were available for all three species due to anatomical, anesthesiological and technical considerations.
-Malperfused kidney tissue was captured on \varTotalImagesMalPig pig images, \varTotalImagesMalRat rat images, and \varTotalImagesMalHuman human images.
-An overview of the database is given in \autoref{fig:data_statistics}.
+Malperfused tissues were captured on \varTotalImagesMalPig pig images, \varTotalImagesMalRat rat images, and \varTotalImagesMalHuman human images.
+Tissues following \ac{icg} injection were captured on \varTotalImagesICGPig pig images and \varTotalImagesICGRat rat images.
+The remaining \varTotalImagesPhysPig pig images, \varTotalImagesPhysRat rat images and \varTotalImagesPhysHuman human images show physiological tissues.
+A detailed overview of the database is given in \autoref{fig:data_statistics}.